z-shaikh/GitHubActionsMAUI/README.md

+#### This is the sample project to create a CICD pipeline using the GitHub Actions workflow to build & distribute MAUI Android & iOS builds to Google Play Store & Apple App Store.

 ## iOS

 Details to create the iOS required api keys to publish the ipa on Test Flight(App Store) can be found on: